-State sales tax rate6.25%
+Texas state sales tax rate6.25%

-Texas sales tax basics
+Texas sales tax information

 The state sales tax rate in Texas (TX) is currently 6.25%.
 Depending on local municipalities, the total tax rate can be as high as 8.25%.

 At the local levels, Texas city tax rates can range from 0.25%–2%; county tax rates vary from 0.5%–1.5%; transit tax rates from 0.25%–1%; and special purpose district tax rates from 0.125%–2%.
 However, the combined rate of local sales and use taxes cannot exceed 2%, making the highest possible combined tax rate 8.25%.

 Not all Texas cities and counties have a local code.
 Cities and counties without a local code do not charge a local sales and use tax.
 An example of the complexity of Texas state law is Spring, Texas.
 Spring is unincorporated but is located within a special purpose district.
 Local sales and use tax collected is not reported to Spring but to one of two possible tax jurisdictions.

 Amazon owns and operates several fulfillment centers in Texas.
 This physical presence, or nexus, creates a sales tax obligation for Amazon and many sellers participating in Amazon’s Seller Central and Fulfillment by Amazon (FBA) programs.